QAC-Portal/QA-Portal/qa-portal-infra/README.md

 <a name="configure-postgres-module-and-datasource"></a>
 ### 2.2.
 Configure Postgres Module and Datasource

-    !THIS PART IS IMPORTANT! if you miss this step you might have to restart (this part is not necessary if you have installed the latest version of Keycloak)
+	-!THIS PART IS IMPORTANT! if you miss this step you might have to restart (this part is not necessary if you have installed the latest version of Keycloak)<br>

    - Copy the modules folder (and all it's contents) into your KEYCLOAK_HOME folder.
 This will set up your Postgres module.<br>